solvexia/solvexia-api-docs/README.md

 Any application that is intended to access SolveXia Public API must have authorization credentials that identify the application to SolveXia authorization server.

-Create authorization credentials for you app:
+Create authorization credentials for your app:

 1. Navigate to SolveXia API portal from the user dropdown menu.
 2. Click "Create new application".